 4.3.4.42 codebook-HARQ-ACK-r13

+This first bit of this bitmap defines whether HARQ ACK codebook size determination based on the DAI-based solution as specified in TS 36.213 [22] is supported by the UE.
+If the UE supports carrier aggregation with more than 5 DL component carriers, it is mandatory to support HARQ ACK codebook size determination based on the DAI-based solution. .

-This field defines whether HARQ ACK codebook size based on the DAI-based solution and/or the number of configured CCs as specified in TS 36.213 [22] is supported by the UE.
-For both solutions, it is mandatory for UEs of this release of the specification if carrier aggregation with more than 5 DL component carriers is supported.
+The second bit of this bitmap defines whether HARQ ACK codebook size determination based on the number of configured CCs as specified in TS 36.213 [22] is supported by the UE.
+If the UE supports carrier aggregation with more than 5 DL component carriers, it is mandatory to support HARQ ACK codebook size determination based on the number of configured CCs.

 End of Modified Subclause